The DFSF works with the Dobbs Ferry schools and the Dobbs Ferry community to achieve these important goals:

 Can I join both the DFSF and the PTSA?

 Absolutely!
 Many of our members belong to both organizations, and often hold Executive positions in both.
-The current PTSA President is a former DFSF Board member and Gala Chair, and one of the current DFSF Co-Presidents is a former PTSA Executive Committee member!
+Last year's PTSA President is a former DFSF Board member and Gala Chair, and one of the current DFSF Co-Presidents is a former PTSA Executive Committee member!
 The two organizations are currently working together like never before on some common initiatives.

 Is it possible to volunteer my time without becoming a Board member?